 Our second National Park was Yosemite.
 (And the first was the Grand Canyon…) It was more than kind of cool, it was life changing.
 Once we had Yosemite in our veins, it was impossible not to dream of what other wonders awaited us with the National Parks.
 In total, we’ve been to nine National Parks, and have no intentions of slowing down.
 Check out this post about our latest Park visit!

 In addition to “the big ones” we also love paying homage to the little guys.
 The National Monuments, the National Riverways, the National Historic Sites.
 The ones that still bear the “National Parks Service” emblem, but are often overlooked.
 The ones that can unlock the history that’s hiding right in your own backyard.
 There are hundreds of those (400-something by now, right?) and we visit any and all of them that we come across on our travels, too!

 To summarize: Dogs.
-Knitting.
 National Parks.
 Coffee.
-Wine.
+Cocktails.
 Hiking.
 Cozy Things.
 And sometimes Photography.
 That’s me in a nutshell.

-I love to explore new places, but I also love to work with entrepreneurs, families, happy people, and other creative collaborators.
+I love to explore new places, but I also love to work with entrepreneurs, creative collaborators, and other happy people.
 Jump on over here to drop me a line.
 Can’t wait to learn more about you!